Blogging or freelancing which is a profitable online business to start?

-This blog post is for freelancers and bloggers, who can’t figure out what’s best way to make money online.
+This blog post is for freelancers and bloggers, who can’t figure out what’s the best way to make money online.
 Also for people who want to start blogging or freelance business.
-Specially for freelance writers and bloggers because they do one thing in common which is “write articles to earn money online”.
+Especially for freelance writers and bloggers because they do one thing in common which is “write articles to earn money online”.

-I am blogging from many years and I am quite knowledgeable about blogging.
+I am blogging for many years and I am quite knowledgeable about blogging.
 I have earned quite well through my blogs and my Youtube channel.
 The primary source of my income is Google Adsense.

 - Short-term Vs Long-term